Edric-Matwiejew/MPI/SHPC4001_MPI_Workshop.md

-# Assignment 9
+# SHPC4001 MPI Workshop

+## Part 1: Job Scheduling and Environment Modules.

+### 1. (a)

+Log on to the QUISA workstation and read through the tutorials 'Using Environment Modules' and 'Job scheduling with Slurm'.

+### 1. (b)

+Apply the commands and concepts introduced in (a) to:

+* Look at the modules available on the workstation.
+* Load the python module.
+* Check the status of the node using 'sinfo'.
+* Look at the list of jobs that are queued or running on the workstation.
+* Compile and run 'examples/fortran/1\_hello\_mpi.f90' on 2 CPU cores in an interactive Slurm session.
+* Comile and run 'examples.fortran/2\_point\_to\_point.f90' on 2 CPU cores using a slurm script and view the program's output.

+## Part 2: Using MPI in Python.

-For this assignment you will write an MPI program to solve the Laplace equation using Jacobi iteration and the parallel partitioning scheme described in the lecture slides.
+This workshop will introduce you to the MPI functions and program fragments needed to solve the Laplace equation using Jacobi iteration and the parallel partitioning scheme described in the lecture slides.

-Part 1 covers the MPI functions and program fragments required to implement the parallel algorithm.
-In part 2 you are asked to implement the alogorithm and compare it qualitatively to a provided result.
-Finally, in part three you will transfer your program to the QUISA workstation and examine its parallel performence.

-### 1. (a) (marks 5)
+### 2. (a)